columbia-university-robotics/moveit-instructions/virtualbox-install/README.md

 Here you can either choose dynamically allocated or fixed size, both are excellent options.
 I used to picture from the reference site , but I actually used fixed memory and it worked fine.

 ![memory-select](./vm-media/6.png)

 Now you have to select the size of the virtual hard disk.
 Site suggested to use more than 15 GB.
-(I actually chose 16 and fixed memory to push the limits)
+(I actually chose 16 and fixed memory to push the limits and checked that when moveit and ROS were all installed the machine total memory used in 14.2GB ..
+I HIGHLY SUGGEST you use more memory if you can that way we can have some cushion space for more packages and cat videos if desired..
+ESPECIALLY if you're using fixed memory)
 ![memsize-select](./vm-media/7.png)

 # Step 5: Insert the Ubuntu ISO file